layoutBox/PinLayout/README.md

 ### Disabling warnings

-Warnings can be disabled in debug mode too by setting the boolean PinLayoutLogConflicts to false.
+Warnings can be disabled also in debug mode by setting the boolean Pin.logWarnings to false.

 <br/>